 Luxembourg law explicitly allows a tribunal to grant, adapt, and modify provisional and conservatory relief measures under the conditions that it deems appropriate, except for attachments that may only be granted by the courts.
 The party that has requested the interim relief will be held liable for any fees and loss arising out of the attachment if it turns out that the attachment has been wrongfully granted.
-A tribunal may also order the party requesting interim relief to provide appropriate security (Article 1231-9, NCCP).
+A tribunal may also order the party requesting interim relief to provide appropriate security (Article 1231-9 NCCP).

-Recognition of interim relief measures ordered by a tribunal may only be refused for one of the grounds of annulment of awards rendered in Luxembourg listed in Article 1238 of the NCCP (referred to by Article 1231-9, NCCP).
-Pursuant to Article 1231-13 of the NCCP, the tribunal may order a penalty payment (astreinte) to ensure that the parties comply with its decision.
+Recognition of interim relief measures ordered by a tribunal may only be refused for one of the grounds of annulment of awards rendered in Luxembourg listed in Article 1238 NCCP (referred to by Article 1231-9, NCCP).
+Pursuant to Article 1231-13 NCCP, the tribunal may order a penalty payment (astreinte) to ensure that the parties comply with its decision.

-The 2020 rules of the Arbitration Centre now provide for emergency arbitrator provisions (see Article 20 and Appendix III).
+The 2020 Rules of the Luxembourg Arbitration Centre provide for emergency arbitration (see Article 20 and Appendix III).